callmecavs/outset/README.md

 Error Handling:

-* Plumber catches all errors - no more broken pipes
+* Plumber catches all errors - no more broken pipes!
-* Native notifications for compile failures
+* Native notifications for compilation failures
-* Errors are logged to console
+  * Errors are logged to console as well

 Watch: